 While "y'all" is actually a contraction for "you all" and is therefore technically correct, it is most commonly used in place of the plural form of "you."
 The apostrophe after the "y" represents the lost "ooo" sound from the letters O and U. This explains why the sometimes-seen "ya'll" spelling is wrong.

 General speaking, "you" is the second-person singular pronoun, while "y'all" is modern English's answer to a second-person plural pronoun.
 There are other ways to make "you" plural in other parts of the English-speaking world, such as just saying "you guys" (common in most of the Northern United States), "you lot" (Great Britain), or even "youse" (Australia), but even two out of three of these simply add a word to "you."

+In Spanish, the second-personal plural pronoun is ustedes or vosotros.
 In informal German, it's ihr.
 While at one time, English speakers may have used "thou" for their second-person plural, these days we are much more likely to use one of the above examples, unless we are quoting Shakespeare.

 - When speaking to two or three people: "Are y'all going to the movies?"

 - When speaking to several people: "Are all y'all going to the movies?"